-Exploring the more sheltered and popular southern coast, we reveal what you’ll love about each of them.
+Exploring the more sheltered and popular southern coast, welcome to the best-known beaches in Mykonos and what you’ll love about each of them.
 And we pop up to Panormos in the north, where there are alternative beaches with a very different vibe.

 Starting with the superstars, we move to the quieter but equally iconic beaches on Greece’s ultimate luxury isle.

-It’s difficult to know where to start when it comes to Mykonos’ beaches, but Psarou – just 4km from Hora (the main town) – gets the nod.
+It’s difficult to know where to start when it comes to the best beaches in Mykonos, but Psarou – just 4km from Hora (the main town) – gets the nod.
 It’s a celebrity magnet, with fine (almost white) sand, clear blue water and beach bars renowned for their epic parties.
 Want a taste of fame and luxury?
 Just say the word.
 There’s a choice of restaurants nearby where you’ll get VIP service and a high-end menu to match as well as boutique shops with Greek and international brands.
 But don’t let that distract you from the fact that Psarou is also a great swimming spot, with a diving school and water sports.

 This is where it all began!
-It’s hard now to imagine Paradise beach as a once quiet stretch of sand, attracting 70s hippies looking for fun, love and freedom.
+You can hardly imagine Paradise beach as a once quiet stretch of sand, attracting 70s hippies looking for fun, love and freedom.
 Restaurants, bars and international DJs were added and – along the way – the legend that is Paradise beach was established as a destination in its own right.
 The mood is relaxing in the morning, before the music kicks in and, before you know it, it’s party time long into the night.
 And if you’re looking for added water fun, you’ll find a water sports and diving centre on the beach.

-Between Psarou and Paradise, we have Paraga beach.
-You’ll adore the restaurant and extraordinary beach club scene here too – stylish, sophisticated and intimate, perfectly blending in with the surroundings.
-The water is shallow and inviting and the bay is protected from the summer winds that can affect other beaches.
+Between Psarou and Paradise, we have Paraga beach – another easy addition to any list of best beaches in Mykonos.
+You’ll adore the restaurant and beach club scene here too – stylish, sophisticated and intimate, perfectly blending in with the surroundings.
+The water is shallow and inviting, and the bay is protected from the summer winds that can affect other beaches.
 It’s worth staying till sunset.

 Agia Anna (Kalafatis)